JeremiahKaren/35percent.github.io/_posts/2020-08-15-shopping-centre-traders-expelled-by-regeneration.md

 ## Mohammed Al Waris

 My name is Mohammed Jamal, I’m working in the market the last 18 years.
 I’m in a very bad situation, because I haven’t found a relocation [...]
 I’ve got four children, and i’ve got no choice [but to work at the market] because I’m more than 55 now, and can’t find any other suitable job, and I’ve also got an illness I take medicine for [...] customers ask ‘where are you going’ I said I still can’t find relocation [...] because the council says there is no more relocation, it is all full.
 But I am still waiting for something to come up.
 One lady told me I’m not even on the waiting list [...] she said your application is on file but not on the waiting list [...] because there are so many people and the relocation spaces are limited [...]
 I applied many times for a space [...] and a small shop is alright for me [...]
 I sent many emails, but no answer.
 The feeling of not having anything is very painful.
 If someone doesn’t speak English very well, or is softly spoken [...]
 I am very soft, not talking a lot.
 That could be why no-one helped me.

+## Our campaign...

+Our campaign is to get Nassim, Shapoor, Edmund, Mohammad, Mohammed and their fellow traders new premises or suitable compensation for the loss of their businesses.
+The power to do this lies with Southwark Council, Delancey and University of the Arts London (UAL)

+You can help us by emailing (Southwark at .....), (Delancey at...), (UAL at...)

+Twitter hashtag

+More infomation about the displaced traders can be found here.